Second Sophistic: Oratorical styles

 A resurgence of educational value occurred during this time and these sophists were at the heart of it.
 They emphasized the importance of the practice of oratory.
 Sophists would begin their careers lecturing to groups of students.
-As they gained recognition and further competence they would begin speaking out to the public.
+As they gained recognition and further competence, they would begin speaking out to the public.
 There were two different oratory styles of sophism that developed out of the period of enlightenment: Asianism and Atticism.

 Asianism

 Philostratus describes Asianism as a form that "[...] aims at but never achieves the grand style".
 He adds that its style is more "flowery, bombastic, full of startling metaphors, too metrical, too dependent on the tricks of rhetoric, too emotional".
 This type of rhetoric is also sometimes referred to as "Ionian" and "Ephesian", because it came from outside of Athens.

 Atticism

-The other mode of rhetoric, Atticism, is explained by Philostratus as technique that is exemplified by the sophist Aelius Aristides.
+The other mode of rhetoric, Atticism, is explained by Philostratus as a technique that is exemplified by the sophist Aelius Aristides.
 He describes Aristides as one who "usually imitates some classical author, aims at simplicity of style, and is a purist, carefully avoiding any allusion or word that does not occur in a writer of the classical period".
 Atticism drew from Greece’s rich past and originated in its illustrious city of Athens.
-The lectures and declamations of these sophists were based more upon preparation and the studying of information.
+The lectures and declamations of these sophists were based more upon preparation and the study of information.
 Having this basis, they were then able to speak adeptly to their audiences.
 The sophists generally gave their discourses in Rome or one of three major sophist centres.